Anna Christie: Productions

 O'Neill's first version of this play, begun in January 1919, was titled Chris Christopherson and performed as Chris in out-of-town tryouts.
 O'Neill revised it radically, changing the barge captain's daughter Anna from a pure woman needing to be protected into a prostitute who finds reformation and love from life on the sea.
-The new version, now titled Anna Christie, had its premiere on Broadway at the Vanderbilt Theatre on November 2, 1921, and ran for 177 performances before closing in April 1923.
+The new version, now titled Anna Christie, premiered on Broadway at the Vanderbilt Theatre on November 2, 1921, and ran for 177 performances before closing in April 1923.
 The production was staged by Arthur Hopkins and starred Pauline Lord.
-The desk on which O'Neill wrote the play is preserved and on display at his family's former home, Monte Cristo Cottage in Connecticut.

-Alexander Woollcott in The New York Times called it "a singularly engrossing play", and advised that "all grown-up playgoers should jot down in their notebooks the name of Anna Christie as that of a play they really ought to see."
+Alexander Woollcott in The New York Times called it "a singularly engrossing play", and advised "all grown-up playgoers" to see it.

 The London West End premiere was staged at the Strand Theatre (now the Novello) in 1923.
 This was the first time an O'Neill play was seen in the West End.
 The play starred Pauline Lord, who had been the original Anna Christie on Broadway.
 The play had a great reception.
 Time magazine wrote, "In London, the first night of Eugene O'Neill's Anna Christie, with Pauline Lord in the title role, received a tremendous ovation.
-After the first act the curtain was rung up a dozen times during the applause.
+After the first act the curtain was rung up a dozen times during the applause."